SAP-samples/cloud-extension-s4hana-business-process/mission/news-and-updates/README.md

 # News

 This is the first version of this mission.
-It is currently getting verified.
+It has been verified successfully and works end to end.

 # Version Updates